 Note:

-Remember to keep the angle same for the other columns as well and make 4 rungs for each step.
-Traditionally, the obelisk has 5 rungs but a little more or less according to your needs won’t hurt.
+Remember to keep the angle the same for the other columns and make 4 rungs for each step.
+Traditionally, the obelisk has 5 rungs, but a little more or less according to your needs won’t hurt.
+It will look charming on your yard or terrace while supporting your growing tomatoes.

 PVC Tomato Cage:

 Whoever invented this particular method is a genius.
-This particular cage makes use of the PVC’s extremely light weight and almost unbreakable body to give you the perfect tomato cage.
+This cage uses the PVC’s extremely lightweight and almost unbreakable body to give you the perfect tomato cage.

-With the PVC you can easily assemble and disassemble the cage as per your needs and since it won’t wither with time or break, you can use it for an indefinite amount of time.
-First you’re going to need 4 ½ inch T’s, 20 ½ inch elbows, 20 of the 10 inch straight PVC pipes, and finally 20 ½ inch crosses.
+With the PVC, you can easily assemble and disassemble the cage as per your needs, and since it won’t wither with time or break, you can use it for an indefinite amount of time.
+First, you’ll need 4 ½ inch T’s, 20 ½ inch elbows, 20 of the 10-inch straight PVC pipes, and 20 ½ 20-inch crosses.

 Instructions:

-The hole that faces up on each of the crosses should have a pipe in it.
-Now repeat the same process, only this time attach the crosses on the pipes that are facing up.
+The hole that faces up on each cross should have a pipe in it.
+Repeat the same process, only this time attach the crosses on the pipes facing up.
 Keep going until you reach your desired height for the cage.

 Folding Tomato Ladder:

-The concept of the folding tomato ladder is quite simple and as the name suggests, it is capable of being folded.
+The concept of the folding tomato ladder is quite simple; as the name suggests, it can be folded.

 Instructions:

-First you attach two 1”x3” 8 feet long wooden strips at the top and do the same with two more of the same wooden strips.
-Now take a 2×4 inch piece of scarp board and attach the pair of wooden strips at the top using 3” deck screws.
+First, you attach two 1”x3” 8 feet long wooden strips at the top and do the same with two more of the same wooden strips.
+Now take a 2×4 inch scrap board and attach the wooden strips at the top using 3” deck screws.

-Now attach some rungs on the bottom of the ladder since they really aren’t needed at the top and voila, you have your very own, easy to make, folding tomato ladder.
+Now attach some rungs on the bottom of the ladder since they aren’t needed at the top, and voila, you have your very own, easy-to-make, folding tomato ladder.

 Tomato Teepee:

-I think the design can be interpreted just by reading the name but I’ll just reiterate, yes, it is a teepee.
-Get 5 bamboo stakes and properly wedge it in to the ground at a slight angle.
-Make sure that bamboo sticks form a circular shape and wrap them at the top where they all intersect.
+I think the design can be interpreted just by reading the name, but I’ll reiterate: yes, it is a teepee.
+Get 5 bamboo stakes and properly wedge it into the ground at a slight angle.
+Make sure that bamboo sticks form circular shapes and wrap them at the top where they intersect.

 Things to Remember:

 Make sure to use a strong rope or twine and wrap it until it feels like nothing can break it.
-Plant a tomato plant at the bottom of each individual bamboo stick and as the plant grows make sure to wind the main stem around the stick.
+Plant a tomato plant at the bottom of each bamboo stick, and as the plant grows, make sure to wind the main stem around the stick.

 Simple Stake and Twine Tomato Cage:

-They say that you shouldn’t judge a book by its cover but in this case you can ignore it.
+They say that you shouldn’t judge a book by its cover, but in this case, you can ignore it.
 What you read in the name is pretty much what it is.
-It is basically 4 support sticks placed in a square shape around the tomato plant and have walls of twine.
+It is 4 support sticks placed in a square shape around the tomato plant and has walls of twine.

 Note:

-This is literally the most easy-to-make and cheap cage that you can find out there and it won’t take more than 10 minutes to make.
+This is the most easy-to-make and cheap cage you can find out there, and it won’t take more than 10 minutes to make.

 Wondering how to fix blossom end rot for your tomato garden?
 Check out our helpful blog on Blossom End Rot – What Is It and How to Fix It.